 Global Partnerships are collaborative ministries Xenos has with indigenously led church planting movements, primarily among the world’s poor and least reached.
 These partnerships connect the powerful dynamics of church planting movements around the world with the resources Xenos is uniquely able to offer.
 God has given Xenos a vision for home church planting, and we believe we can share this vision through these types of partnerships.
 We currently have Global Partners in Cambodia, Eastern Europe, Ecuador, Ethiopia, Haiti, India, Côte d'Ivoire (Ivory Coast), and Southeast Asia.
 Our Global Partners meet the following Engagement Standards to a significant degree.

-We have also sent missionaries to Cambodia, Ethiopia, and Southeast Asia where they facilitate church-planting movements.
+We have also sent missionaries to Cambodia, Eastern Europe, Ethiopia, and Southeast Asia where they facilitate church-planting movements.
 Our missionaries serve as an important part of our Global Partnership initiatives.

 Our Global Partners